Stripping Back Retail

 A flickering retail pulse and spiralling vacancy rates spell dangerous times ahead for the classic retail strip store.
 But is there a light at the end of the tunnel?

-Not so long ago, Chapel St. and Bridge Rd. were icons of the independent retail world in Melbourne, but recent years have seen a huge spike in vacancy rates – not just in these landmark areas, but across most of Australia.
+Not so long ago, Chapel St. and Bridge Rd. were icons of the independent Retail Leasing Agents in Melbourne, but recent years have seen a huge spike in vacancy rates – not just in these landmark areas, but across most of Australia.
 These vacancy rates have spurred calls from industry officials for a ‘vacancy tax’.

 A Vacancy Tax on retail